microsoft/TypeScript-wiki/Basic-Types.md

+> # Hey, this page is out of date!
+> For a more up to date guide, check out [Basic Types](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Basic%20Types.md) at our Handbook repo page.

 # Introduction

 For programs to be useful, we need to be able to work with some of the simplest units of data: numbers, strings, structures, boolean values, and the like.
 In TypeScript, we support much the same types as you would expected in JavaScript, with a convenient enumeration type thrown in to help things along.